JSorngard/mandelrust/README.md

 This was one of my first projects to learn rust.

+# Prettier mandelbrot rendering
+This is of course subjective, but here is a list of what I've done to make the resulting images look better in my eyes:

+ 1. Use a color palette that is smooth i.e. small differences in escape speed should map to small differences in color.
+In this program this is achieved by the color palette being a continuous function that maps escape speeds to colors.
+ 2. Do not abort the iteration when |z| > 2, but at a larger absolute value (in this program I have chosen 6).
+Together with using a function that smoothly maps iteration count and absolute value to a number between 0 and 1 this completely removes color banding.
+ 4. Supersample every pixel to remove graininess.

 # Faster mandelbrot rendering
 I have tried to make the program faster over time.
-Some of the techniques used are
+Some of the techniques used are:

  1. If the image contains the real axis, split the image there and only render the larger half.
 Then mirror the smaller half from it.
  2. There are [closed form expressions](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set#Cardioid_/_bulb_checking) for checking if a point is inside the main cardioid or the period 2 bulb, these are used to skip a large amount of iteration.